-Information for visa applicants regarding novel coronavirus: As of March 17, 2020, the United States Embassy in Abidjan is cancelling routine nonimmigrant visa appointments.
-We will resume routine visa services as soon as possible but are unable to provide a specific date at this time.
+Information for visa applicants regarding consular operations: The United States Embassy in Abidjan remains unable to resume routine immigrant and nonimmigrant visa services at this time.
+We will resume routine visa services as soon as possible but are unable to provide a specific date.
 The MRV fee is valid and may be used for a visa application in the country where it was purchased within one year of the date of payment.
 If you have an urgent matter and need to travel immediately, please follow the guidance provided at https://ustraveldocs.com/ci/ci-niv-expeditedappointment.asp to request an emergency appointment.
+We are currently unable to consider F-1 or M-1 students for expedite appointments given local conditions and public health precautions.

 The Consular Section of the U.S. Embassy in Abidjan is responsible for issuing Non-Immigrant Visas to international travelers seeking to enter the United States on a temporary basis, whether for tourism, family visits, business or studies.
 The purpose of your travel and other factors will determine the type of visa you require under American law.
 Please consult the list of visa categories to help you determine the type of visa needed for your travel to the United States.
 Furthermore, the law governing U.S. Immigration stipulates that all visa applicants are presumed to be potential immigrants.
 It is the responsibility of the visa applicant to demonstrate that they will depart the U.S. at the end of their temporary stay.
 This is usually accomplished by demonstrating strong ties to a foreign country, including but not limited to social, economic, professional or familial ties.